 If you want to understand why Ba Dinh square is a historical milestone, not only in Hanoian's heart but also the whole nation of Vietnam, don't miss an opportunity to visit it!
 This square has witnessed a great number of significant historical landmarks and momentous national events.

-What you need to know before visiting Ba Dinh Square
+What you need to know before visiting Ba Dinh Square Hanoi

-- Recommended time - Ba Dinh square opening hours
+Ba Dinh square opening hours - Recommended time

 - If you come here to visit Ba Dinh Square as a historical place, the ideal time is 9 am as low numbers of tourists.